-Drive a bit farther and you can stand on the Tennessee-North Carolina state line, or start walking on the Appalachian trail.
-The terminus in Katahdin, Maine, is 1,972 miles away—you’re going to need snacks.
+Drive a bit farther to Newfound Gap, and you can stand on the Tennessee-North Carolina state line or start walking on the Appalachian Trail.
+The terminus in Katahdin, Maine, is 1,972 miles away—you’ll need snacks.

 At the top, I crossed the longest pedestrian suspension bridge in North America (opened in 2019)6.
 Somewhere around the middle of the 680-foot bridge, you get the thrill of walking on glass panels.
 I paused to enjoy the view.

 The wind had stopped, and the sky was clear without haze or humidity.
 My old friend Mount LeConte stood in the distance.
 Despite some tumultuous times in recent years, traveling was still as I remembered.

 Like Kerouac said in On the Road, “The world was suddenly rich with possibility.”